 - Key Messages on Male Circumcision and Male Reproductive Health (cont.) - Patients with STIs have a greater chance of - becoming infertile in the future.Only condoms, when consistently and properly - used, protect against STIs and HIV infection.
-Vasectomy is the most effective and permanent - male contraceptive method, but does not protect against STIs/HIV.
+Vasectomy is the most effective and permanent male contraceptive method but does not protect - male contraceptive method, but does not protect against STIs/HIV.
 Men should support emergency contraception, - e.g., when the condom breaks or slips off.